 = 1 × 30° + 15° = 30 + 15° = 45°

 Example 2.
-If there are 5 to 45 minutes in a clock, how many degrees of angle between minute and hour swings will be made at that time?
+If the time is 5:45 in a clock, Then what is the angle formed between minute and hour needle at that time?

 (a) 97½° (b) 120° (c) 105° (d) 142½°

-Solution: (a) Time = 5: 45 In this situation the position of hour and minute needles will be on the needle 9-minute and the dipping need will be above 5.
+Solution: (a) Time = 5:45 In this situation the position of hour and minute needles will be as: minute needle is at 9 and the hourly needle will be above 5.
 Also the minute needle is ahead of the hour dipping.